Warwick State High School: History

 Queensland prosperity grew in the first decades of the 20th century from a mineral boom and agricultural pursuits, enabling the government to implement a campaign of construction of large public buildings.
 This included substantial brick or timber school buildings.
 From the beginnings of purpose-built education buildings until the 1950s, brick school buildings were far less frequently built than those of timber.
 If brick was employed, it was only in prosperous urban or suburban areas with stable or rapidly-increasing populations.
 Like Queensland's private schools, technical colleges and schools of arts, rather than being built to a standard plan, all brick and some timber school buildings were individually designed with variation in style, size, and form.
 These few were given generous budgets, resulting in impressive edifices.
 Light and ventilation was still a primary concern for the architects but compared to contemporary standard education buildings, these buildings had a grander character and greater landmark attributes.

 Queensland Government Architect Thomas Pye called tenders for the new Warwick Technical College and High School buildings in July 1913.
 HD Miller's £11,500 tender was accepted in August, but the contract was later awarded to Donald James Hutchings.
 The foundation stone was laid 28 February 1914 by the Queensland Governor, Sir William McGregor.

 The main Technical College and High School building (in 2018 named Block A) was a two-storey masonry structure on a Greymare granite base, with a Marseilles tiled roof with a fleche.
 The walls were face brick and roughcast stucco with Yangan freestone dressings.
 A carved sandstone coat of arms over the doorway featured the motto of the school: "Virtute et Labore" (by hard work and excellence), carved by the art master Charles Astley.
 The interior, with its wide entrance hall with reinforced concrete staircase, provided teaching space for commercial subjects, chemistry, and a lecture and examination hall.
 The building included a two-storey toilet block joined by a first floor walkway.
 The block had an iron fire escape stair and a concrete septic tank was added to the rear (western side) of the block in 1923.

 A separate two-storey Workshops Block (in 2018 named Block B) was built prior to Block A, standing to its west.
-It was completed in May 1914 when classes commenced, while earlier Technical College in Guy Street, remained in use for some time.
+It was completed in May 1914 when classes commenced, while the earlier Technical College in Guy Street, remained in use for some time.
 Block B housed a blacksmithing and plumbing workshop and two forges on the ground floor, with a carpenter and joinery workshop and a geometric drawing room on the first floor.